Vista Group: Philanthropy

-In February 2015, Vista Group International launched the Vista Foundation, to support the continued success and growth of the New Zealand film industry and increase the accessibility of New Zealand film to wider audiences.
-Film producer and director Roger Donaldson is the Patron of the Vista Foundation.

-The foundation's first initiative was the Vista Film Marketing Programme, launched in partnership with the New Zealand Film Commission (NZFC), which aims to help creative film-makers learn the business side of film marketing.

-The first films to benefit from the Vista Film Marketing Programme were the 2016 documentary Chasing Great about the former All Black captain Richie McCaw, and in 2017 Pecking Order, a documentary following members of the Christchurch Poultry Club in the lead up to the National Competition, which was directed by Slavko Martinov and released in April 2017.
+In February 2015, Vista Group International launched the Vista Foundation to support the success and growth of the New Zealand film industry and increase the accessibility of New Zealand film for global audiences.
+The foundation's first initiative was the Vista Film Marketing Programme, launched in partnership with the New Zealand Film Commission (NZFC).
+The program aims to help filmmakers learn the business side of film marketing.
+The first films to benefit from the Vista Film Marketing Programme were the 2016 documentary Chasing Great about the former All Black captain Richie McCaw, and in 2017, Pecking Order, a documentary following members of the Christchurch Poultry Club in the lead up to the National Competition, which was directed by Slavko Martinov and released in April 2017.
+The two patrons of the Vista Foundation are producer and director Roger Donaldson and actor and producer Cliff Curtis.

-The Vista Foundation has also supported, in partnership with the Directors and Editors Guild of New Zealand (DEGNZ), an educative programme Women Filmmakers Incubator designed to accelerate the number of women filmmakers and accelerate their professional development.
+The Vista Foundation has also supported, in partnership with the Directors and Editors Guild of Aotearoa New Zealand (DEGANZ), the educational program Women Filmmakers Incubator, designed to increase the number of women filmmakers and accelerate their professional development.